apache/flink/docs/apis/common/index.md

 ### Define keys using Field Expressions
 {:.no_toc}

-Uou can use String-based field expressions to reference nested fields and define keys for grouping, sorting, joining, or coGrouping.
+You can use String-based field expressions to reference nested fields and define keys for grouping, sorting, joining, or coGrouping.

 Field expressions make it very easy to select fields in (nested) composite types such as [Tuple](#tuples-and-case-classes) and [POJO](#pojos) types.